codegaze/codegaze.github.io/_posts/2016-01-09-a-jekyll-workflow-with-gulp.md

 **2016/01/10 Update:** [Alex Lockwood](http://disq.us/p/1ds1bx6) was kind enough to create a [gist](https://gist.github.com/alexjlockwood/9a4201b5a4b47c3f1c3de69dde4e8ece) for older npm versions on which ES6 features cause errors.

+**2017/02/11 Update:** A user's comment I cannot find requested to update the ruby path with a newer version.
+So, in the `your_ruby_path` you need to set your ruby path.
+For example, mine was `Ruby22-x64` at the time.

 <div class="important">
 Now, if you don't care to know how this works or why, just copy/paste all these we talked about, and when you are ready just execute in your terminal <code>gulp</code> and you can go to <code>http://localhost:4000</code> and see your site.
 All changes will be watched and compiled.